Joe McGann

 Joseph McGann (born 24 July 1958) is an English actor.
-His roles include the lead role of Charlie Burrows, the housekeeper in the TV comedy series The Upper Hand (1990–1996), Night and Day and his voice role as Sir Gideon Ofnir in the video game Elden Ring (2022).
+His roles include the lead role of Charlie Burrows, the housekeeper in the TV comedy series The Upper Hand (1990–1996), Night and Day, and his voice role as Sir Gideon Ofnir in the video game Elden Ring (2022).

 Life and career

 McGann was born in Kensington, Liverpool to a metallurgist father, Joe, and a teacher mother, Clare.
 His three younger brothers – Paul, Mark and Stephen – are also actors.
 He also has a younger sister named Clare after their mother.
-Together with Stephen and Mark, he starred in Tom, Dick and Harry, a play by Ray and Michael Cooney at the Duke of York's Theatre, in 1995.
-That same year, all four brothers starred in the BBC drama The Hanging Gale.
+Together with Stephen and Mark, he starred in Tom, Dick and Harry, a play by Ray and Michael Cooney at the Duke of York's Theatre, in 2005.
+In 1995, all four brothers starred in the BBC drama The Hanging Gale.
 His great-uncle James "Jimmy" McGann was a trimmer on board the Titanic and survived on Collapsible Boat B.

 In 1982, McGann successfully auditioned for the role of Barry Grant in the British soap opera Brookside, after he was cast by show creator Phil Redmond.
 McGann was refused an Equity card and producers had to recast the role with Paul Usher.
 In 1989, he portrayed Lord Glozelle in the BBC version of Prince Caspian.
 The following year, he started playing the role of Charlie Burrows in the long-running ITV sitcom The Upper Hand, alongside Diana Weston and Honor Blackman.
 During this period, he also appeared in All Creatures Great and Small and Dangerfield (TV series).

 In 1992, he voiced "Masklin" in the TV adaptation of Truckers, the first of Terry Pratchett's three books in The Nome Trilogy.
 He featured as Grimes at the Chichester Festival Theatre in the 2003 stage musical adaptation (by Jason Carr and Gary Yershon) of the novel The Water Babies.